Appeals: how long they take

 The Planning Inspectorate receives around 20,000 appeals each year.
 The number and type of appeals submitted can, and often does, change each month.
 This might affect how long it takes to deal with your appeal.

-The timescales below are a guide.
-The number of appeals we receive each month fluctuates and this can affect the time taken to validate a case.
+The tables are a guide, and because the number of appeals we receive each month fluctuates this can affect the time taken to validate or start a case.

 Planning (including listed building) appeals